 The patient was fully alert, oriented and obeying commands (GCS 15/15), he was moving all four limbs.
 Blood sugar testing was not available.
 Temperature testing was not available, but his profuse sweating indicated pyrexia.

-If an unwell patient has a reduced level of consciousness and no blood sugar testing is available one can empirically treat as hypoglycaemia, but given his level of alertness and my clinical findings, I thought this was not necessary.
+If an unwell patient has a reduced level of consciousness and no blood sugar testing is available one can empirically treat as hypoglycaemia – but no IV glucose available.

 There was no evidence of injuries, bleeding, wounds, or peripheral swelling.